kubernetes/kops/README.md

 maintainers can be contacted at any time to learn more about how to get involved.

-In the interest of getting more new folks involved with kops, we are starting to tag issues with `good-starter-issue`.
+In the interest of getting more newer folks involved with kops, we are starting to tag issues with `good-starter-issue`.
 These are typically issues that have smaller scope but are good ways to start to get acquainted with the codebase.